Soonchunhyang University Hospital: Soonchunhyang University Seoul Hospital

-Soonchunhyang University Seoul Hospital was founded in 1974 by Succ-Jo Suh, the neurologist who served as the personal physician for President Park Chung-hee and First Lady Yuk Young-soo at that time.
+Soonchunhyang University Seoul Hospital was founded in 1974 by Secc-Jo Suh, the neurologist who served as the personal physician for President Park Chung-hee and First Lady Yuk Young-soo at that time.
 Currently the hospital functions as a general hospital with 788 beds in operation.

 In 2014, Lee Kun-hee, the chairman of the Samsung Group was successfully transported to the emergency room of Soonchunhyang University Seoul Hospital after experiencing acute myocardial infarction, and saved his life.

 Soonchunhyang University Cheonan Hospital

 Soonchunhyang University Cheonan Hospital is the senior general hospital located in Cheonan, established in 1982.
 It is the first modern comprehensive hospital in Chungcheong-do.
 This hospital possesses the world's only Pesticide Poisoning Research Institute and is constantly researching methods for treating pesticide and cadmium poisoning.

 The hospital is the main education site for medical students of Soonchunhyang University.
 Medical students in their first and second years (MS1 and MS2) attend classes in this campus.
 The campus and hospital also serves as the main site for medical research, including the Soonchunhyang Institute of Medi-Bio Science (SIMS).

 Currently, Soonchunhyang University Cheonan Hospital is constructing a new hospital and a specialized infectious disease hospital.
 Both are scheduled for completion in 2024 and 2025, respectively.